gpiozero/gpiozero/docs/remote_gpio.rst

 Windows
 -------

-First, install pip by `following this guide`_.
-Next, install GPIO Zero and pigpio with pip:
+Modern Python installers for Windows bundle pip with Python.
+If pip is not installed, you can `follow this guide`_.
+Next, install GPIO Zero and pigpio with
+pip:

 .. code-block:: doscon